Skip to main content

 This project is funded by the National Institute for Health Research (NIHR) through its Advanced Fellowship.

-This project aims to help make therapy support available on demand and anonymously.
-We hope this will improve the provision of early help for symptoms of depression.
+This research aims to help make therapy support available on demand and anonymously, thus boosting the provision of early help for depression symptoms.
+To do this, we need to:

 We will also survey professionals who may be the first port of call for adolescents seeking help, including school mental health staff and GPs to get their views too.

-We will also develop a website and recruitment strategy, and ethics process for using these widely and safely in the UK.
+We'll also develop a website and recruitment strategy, and ethics process for using these widely and safely in the UK.

-In a randomised control trial (RCT), we’ll test these two SSIs with 470 adolescents (age 13-18).
+In a randomised control trial (RCT), we will test these two SSIs with 470 adolescents (aged 13-18).

 Participants will be randomly allocated to one of the two interventions being tested (one focuses on doing more of what matters, and the other on flexible thinking), or to a supportive control SSI.
+I want to find out whether the participants who do the behaviour SSI and the thinking SSI have lower depression symptoms one month and six months later compared to the control.

 More content related to this research project.